taeram/amazon-s3-multi-uploader/README.md

 ## Module Integration

-See the [amazon-s3-multi-uploader-example](https://github.com/taeram/amazon-s3-multi-uploader-example) repository for a working implementation of the module, and how you might approach integrating it into your own express.js application.
+See the [amazon-s3-multi-uploader-example](https://github.com/taeram/amazon-s3-multi-uploader-example) repository for a working implementation of the "module", and how you might approach integrating it into your own express.js application.

 ## Module Setup